Pehon1/CommunityInsurance/readme.md

 ## Contributions

 Please feel free to contribute to this project.
+All contributions big or small, tech or non-tech welcomed.
+Even this README requires contributions, and non-tech contributors can help out here =)

+To contribute:

 1. Clone the project.
 1. Make your changes.